Plaxis

-Plaxis (sometimes stylised PLAXIS, Plane strain and axial symmetry, indicating the geometric types handled in the original code) is a computer program that performs finite element analyses (FEA) within the realm of geotechnical engineering, including deformation, stability and water flow.
+Plaxis (sometimes stylised in all caps; Plane strain and axial symmetry, indicating the geometric types handled in the original code) is a computer program that performs finite element analyses (FEA) within the realm of geotechnical engineering, including deformation, stability and water flow.
 The input procedures enable the enhanced output facilities provide a detailed presentation of computational results.
 PLAXIS enables new users to work with the package after only a few hours of training.

 Plaxis BV was acquired by the American Bentley Systems, Inc. in 2018.